 So for instance, irrespective of the discourses invoked, a speaker or writer will need to deal with a general social-semiotic category such as ‘proximity’ and ‘distance’, and have the semiotic means to realize meanings of what Brown and Gilman called ‘power’ and ‘solidarity’ (Brown and Gilman, 1968): in English, the use of past as against present tense (Kress, 1975; Kress and Hodge, 1979), or deictics of distance, such as ‘this’ vs ‘that’; and any number of other devices, different in different modes and different cultures.
 If a major issue in MMDA is a full account of power for instance, then it is entirely plausible to call that more comprehensive enterprise MMDA, even though in the scope of categories drawn into the ‘toolkit’, it goes beyond the description of the use of discourses.
 MMDA names the description and analysis of any text – as a complete and coherent semiotic entity – which aims at describing and analyzing what ‘goes on’ in a text, including the working of power in social interaction.
 In MMDA, an understanding of any text assumes understanding the selection of discourses, of their ‘arrangements’ – which is dominant, what functions does each have.
 Other meanings are present and they are framed by the discourses present in the text, in an ideological arrangement.
 MMDA, as do other forms of discourse analysis, sets out to develop tools that can be used in such a task.

 In the chapter I try to elaborate on five questions.
 ‘What are (some of) the key issues that MMDA has brought to light?’
 Closely connected and central is: ‘What is multimodal MMDA?’
-The is the issue ‘What does the theoretical frame of social semiotics entail for a view of communication and (inter-)action?’
+Then there is the issue ‘What does the theoretical frame of social semiotics entail for a view of communication and (inter-)action?’
 Given my professional location in an educational institution, I want to know ‘What can MMDA tell us about learning and social life?’
 And a question collecting up the responses to the preceding questions: ‘Why is a social semiotic MMDA important?’

 2 What are the key issues that Multimodal Discourse Analysis has brought to light?